Register Now for EDA Summit 2024 - Virtual Event Register for Free

 Introduction

 Migrating your legacy messaging infrastructure to a more modern and scalable solution is a crucial step towards meeting the evolving demands of your organization.
 However, selecting the right migration strategy is essential to ensure a smooth transition while minimizing disruption.
-In this ebook, we will explore three popular messaging migration strategies:
+Below we will explore three popular messaging migration strategies:

 • Message Dual-Publish: Sending messages to both platforms simultaneously and gradually moving over one message at a time.

-• Interface Bridging Migration: Establishing a bridge between the platforms to gradually refactor and migrate applications from the old platform to the new one.
+• Interface Bridging: Establishing a bridge between the platforms to gradually refactor and migrate applications from the old platform to the new one.

 • Flash Cutover: Entails removing the interface and dependencies to the old messaging platform and implementing all flows on the new one.